 We need to create those teams and assign members.

-icon to return to the homepage and then click the Administration
+Return to the homepage and then click the Administration

 link.